jappend/nvim/README.md

 sudo pacman -S xclip
 ```

-Hope you enjoy, this repo is being actively updated according to my needs.
+Hope you enjoy.
+This repo is being actively updated according to my needs.